Ingeltje/Ingeltje.github.io/_posts/2016-2-23-Hello-World.md

 ![](/images/IMG_1357.JPG "Waag, Amsterdam" )

-In this blog I will document what I learn and discover during the next ten weeks as a newbie biohacker.
+In this blog for the next 10 weeks I will document what I learn and discover as a newbie biohacker.
 To start with: I will have to learn how to post on this blog!

 **bold**